Taye Taiwo: Rovaniemen Palloseura

 On 7 March 2018, Taiwo joined Veikkausliiga side Rovaniemen Palloseura for the 2018 season after leaving AFC Eskilstuna.

 He made his debut for the club in the opening game of the season against IFK Mariehamn and kept a clean sheet, as Rovaniemen Palloseura won 2–0.
 This was followed up by keeping five clean sheets in the next five matches.
 Since making his debut for the club, Taiwo quickly established himself in the starting eleven, playing in the left–back position.
 At times, he played four times in the centre–back position.
-It wasn't until on 4 August 2018 when Taiwo scored his first goal against his former club, HJK Helsinki, as Rovaniemen Palloseura drew 2–2.
+On 4 August 2018 Taiwo scored his first goal against his former club, HJK Helsinki, as Rovaniemen Palloseura drew 2–2.
 Despite missing one match, he went on to make thirty–two appearances and scoring once in all competitions.
 Following this, Taiwo signed a contract extension with the club for another season.

 At the start of the 2019 season, Taiwo captained Rovaniemen Palloseura in the first two months to the season.
 He continued to regain his first team place, playing in the left–back position.
 However, in a match against KPV on 29 June 2019, Taiwo received a straight red card in the 29th minute, as the club drew 0–0.
 After the match, he had his two match suspension lifted and returned to the starting line–up in a follow–up match.
-It wasn't until on 21 September 2019 when Taiwo scored his first goal of the season, in a 4–1 loss against KPV.
-At the end of the 2019 season, he went on to make thirty–one appearances and scoring once in all competitions.
+On 21 September 2019 Taiwo scored his first goal of the season in a 4–1 defeat against KPV.
+By the end of the 2019 season, he had made 31 appearances, scoring once in all competitions.